Medical and Mental Healthcare in Jails, Prisons, Inpatient and Residential Treatment Facilities, and Community Care Centers

-Our expertise and reach is without match—and that isn’t just a bold claim considering we’ve been providing excellent care for the past 35 years, with almost 16,000 seasoned healthcare professionals currently serving over 300,000 adult and juvenile patients every single day.
+Our expertise and reach is without match—and that isn’t just a bold claim considering we’ve been providing excellent care for the past 35 years, with more than 15,000 seasoned healthcare professionals currently serving over 300,000 adult and juvenile patients every single day.

 - Improved Patient Care – When patients receive the best care, everyone wins.
 That’s why everything we do focuses on improved care and outcomes.
 In our line of work we deal with some of the most fragile and vulnerable populations in the country.
 This means we need to carefully design an approach to match the patient with the right care.

 - Operational Efficiencies – We bring 35 years of healthcare expertise to our partners, which includes a deep understanding of how to work with your staff to form one efficient team working in unison.